-Other non-operating income (expense) - Kronos recognized an aggregate \$6.6 million pre-tax charge, consisting of the write-off of unamortized original issue discount costs and deferred financing costs, in the first quarter of 2013 related to the voluntary prepayment of \$290 million of its prior term loan.
+Kronos recognized an aggregate \$6.6 million pre-tax charge, consisting of the write-off of unamortized original issue discount costs and deferred financing costs, in the first quarter of 2013 related to the voluntary prepayment of \$290 million of its prior term loan.

-Kronos' interest expense decreased \$2.4 million from \$6.4 million in the first quarter of 2013 to \$4.0 million in the first quarter of 2014 primarily due to lower average interest rates on outstanding borrowings in the first quarter of 2014 and slightly lower average debt balances.
-Kronos currently expects its interest expense for all of 2014 will be higher as compared to 2013, as higher overall average debt levels resulting from the new term loan it issued in February 2014 would more than offset the favorable impact of lower average interest rates on outstanding borrowings.
+Kronos' interest expense decreased \$3.4 million from \$12.1 million in the six months ended June 30, 2013 to \$8.7 million in the six months ended June 30, 2014 primarily due to lower average interest rates on outstanding borrowings in the first six months of 2014 partially offset by slightly higher average debt levels.

-Income tax expense (benefit) - Kronos recognized income tax expense of \$7.9 million in the first quarter of 2014 compared to a benefit of \$18.5 million in the same period last year.
+Income tax expense (benefit) - Kronos recognized income tax expense of \$6.8 million in the second quarter of 2014 compared to a benefit of \$19.2 million in the same period last year.
 This difference is primarily due to its increased earnings.
+In addition, Kronos' income tax expense in the second quarter of 2014 was favorably impacted by an aggregate non-cash income tax benefit of \$5.7 million related to a net reduction in its reserve for uncertain tax positions.